byteface/domonic/docs/_build/html/_sources/packages/servers.rst.txt

 Then zip and upload the whole thing.

 `Find out more about AWS Lambda here... <https://aws.amazon.com/lambda/>`_.

+or even try an ASGI adapter on your lambda with magnum!... <https://mangum.io/>`_.

 Using domonic with Google Cloud Functions